storesafe/cordova-sqlite-storage/README.md

 ## Background processing

-To enable background processing open a database like:
+To enable background processing on a permanent basis, open a database like:

     var db = window.sqlitePlugin.openDatabase({name: "DB", bgType: 1});

+**NOTE:** Currently, this version has background processing enabled by default as a workaround for a memory leak described under **Known limitations**.
+To disable background processing, open a database like:

+    var db = window.sqlitePlugin.openDatabase({name: "DB", bgType: 0});

 # Sample with PRAGMA feature